ecr007/English-World/Phrases-Vocabulary/I.md

 It took something like 3 months to finish.

 I hope you are doing very well: means that the speaker wishes for the other person to be in good health and happy.

+Independent: (adj) free from outside control.

+Intelligent: (adj) Having or showing intelligence.
+E.g: Evert is intelligent and hard-working.
+Similar word: Clever, Bright, Quick.

+In charge: means to be responsible for or have authority over something or someone.

+I owe you one: means that you feel grateful to someone for doing something for you and you will return the favor in the future.

+I could kick myself: feeling regretful or annoyed with oneself for making a mistake or missing an opportunity.